 Hospitals offer specialised attention, with access via referral from primary healthcare services.
 There are also Accident and Emergency services available at hospitals and some health centres.

-You can check hospitals and health centres in Spain at the website of the Ministry of Health.
+You can check hospitals and health centres in Spain at the website of the Ministry of Health, Social Services and Equality.

 - Where can I find the embassy or consulate of my country in Spain?